 Landing gear collapse at Jersey Airport

-The undercarriage of a plane carrying 43 people gives way after landing at Jersey Airport but nobody is injured.
+The undercarriage of a plane carrying 43 people gave way after landing at Jersey Airport.

 The ATR 42 plane from Guernsey had touched down and was taxiing to its stand when there appeared to be a "collapse" of the undercarriage.

 A spokesman for airline Blue Islands said the plane was evacuated in less than a minute and no-one was hurt.

 Flights were suspended and the runway was closed for more than seven hours on Saturday.